Atiq Ahmed: Death

 On 15 April 2023, while being escorted for a court-mandated medical checkup in police protection in Prayagraj, Ahmed was asked about his absence during his son's last rites, to which he replied, "They didn't take me, so I didn't go."
 Before Ahmed's brother Ashraf could complete his statement, "The main thing is that Guddu Muslim...", a pistol was fired at Atiq Ahmed's head at point-blank range, and he died on the spot.
 Ashraf Ahmed was also killed in the attack, which was captured and broadcast live on television.
 The brothers were surrounded by police personnel at the time of the shooting.

 The three perpetrators had posed as media personnel.
-They were surrounded by police personnel, following which they made a last attempt to escape, while chanting the slogan "Jai Shri Ram".
-They were identified and arrested.
+They were surrounded by police personnel, following which they raised both their hands and yelled “surrender” thrice.
+They were identified as Lovelesh Tiwari, Sunny Singh, and Arun Maurya, and were arrested.
 Reporting on the first information report from Uttar Pradesh Police, Times of India reported that "the accused told police they wanted to make a name for themselves and establish their identity in the state by eliminating Ahmed's gang."
 A Supreme Court bench noted that despite the presence of 5-10 people guarding Ahmed and his brother, they were shot dead, and commented that "someone is complicit".